1893 Brisbane flood

 The 1893 Brisbane flood, occasionally referred to as the Great Flood of 1893 or the Black February flood, occurred in 1893 in Brisbane, Queensland, Australia.
 The Brisbane River burst its banks on three occasions in February 1893.
 It was the occurrence of three major floods in the same month that saw the period named "Black February".
 There was also a fourth flood later in the same year in June.
 The river runs through the centre of Brisbane with much of the population living in areas beside the river.
-It first flooded on February 6 due to a deluge associated with a tropical cyclone, called "Buninyong".
+It first flooded on 6 February 1893 due to a deluge associated with a tropical cyclone, called "Buninyong".

-The second cyclone struck on 11 February, causing relatively minor flooding compared to the first flood.
-When the third cyclone came on 19 February, it was almost as devastating as the first, and it left up to one third of Brisbane's residents homeless.
+The second cyclone struck on 11 February 1893, causing relatively minor flooding compared to the first flood.
+When the third cyclone came on 19 February 1893, it was almost as devastating as the first, and it left up to one third of Brisbane's residents homeless.
 This time however the flood in the Brisbane River was largely from waters from the upper reaches of Brisbane River, rather than the Stanley River.
 The 1893 floods caused 35 deaths.

 For the first flood, Crohamhurst recorded an all-time Australian record of 907 mm of rain in a 24-hour period.
 The water surge was recorded on the Port Office gauge (now the City gauge) as being 8.35 metres (27 feet, 5 inches) above the low tide level.
 The February 1893 floods were the second and third highest water levels ever recorded at the City gauge, the highest being the January 1841 flood at 8.43 metres (27 feet, 8 inches).

 The 1893 floods were preceded by two notable yet less severe floods in 1887 and 1890.
 Both were caused by high levels of summer rainfall; however the rainfall around this period (with the exception of the two summers) was described as "very low".

 Historical context

-Brisbane sits on the land of the Indigenous Turrbal people.
-Ipswich, Queensland, and Lockyer Valley Region sit on the land of the Jagera people.

 Brisbane was established in 1825 as a convict settlement as part of the British colony of New South Wales, and by 1842 opened to free settlement.
 Queensland became a self-governing colony in 1859.

 Samuel Griffith was the Premier of Queensland during the Black February period, although in March 1893 (shortly after the floods) he resigned in order to join the Supreme Court of Queensland.
 Thomas McIlwraith then became Premier of Queensland.
 In 1901 the Commonwealth of Australia was formed, at which time Queensland became a State.

 Brisbane in 1891 had a population of 84,000 people.
 The area was under the jurisdiction of several local governments (the present City of Brisbane being formed by their amalgamation in 1925).
 John McMaster was Mayor of Brisbane Municipal Council, which contained the City Centre, and was the most important of the local government authorities.